2004 United States presidential election in California

-The 2004 United States presidential election in California took place on November 2, 2004, and was part of the 2004 United States presidential election.
+The 2004 United States presidential election in California took place on November 2 as part of the 2004 United States presidential election.
 Voters chose 55 representatives, or electors to the Electoral College, who voted for president and vice president.

 California was won by Democratic nominee John Kerry by a 9.95% margin of victory.
-Prior to the election, all 12 news organizations considered this a state Kerry would win, or otherwise considered as a safe blue state.
+Prior to the election, all leading news organizations considered this a state Kerry would win, or otherwise considered as a safe blue state.
 Republican presidential candidates have not taken California's electoral votes since Bush's father George H. W. Bush in his victory over Michael Dukakis in 1988.
-Bush would become the first and only Republican to win two terms in the White House without winning California at least once.
+Bush would become the first Republican to win two terms in the White House without winning California at least once.
 With its 55 electoral votes, California was John Kerry's biggest electoral prize in 2004.

-This is the only election since 1880 in which the Republican nominee won the nationwide popular vote without California.
-As well as the first time since 1976 it voted for the popular vote loser, and the only time a Republican was elected twice without winning California either time.
+This marked the first election since 1880 in which the Republican nominee won the nationwide popular vote without California and the first time since 1976 that it voted for the popular vote loser.
+It was also the first time since Californian statehood in 1850 that a presidential candidate, of any party, was elected to two terms to the presidency without winning the state either time.

-As of the 2020 presidential election, this is the last time a Republican presidential candidate received more than 40% of the vote in California, where the margin of victory was in single digits, and where the Democratic Party failed to obtain at least 60% of the vote.
-Bush remains the last Republican candidate to win the following counties in a presidential election: Fresno, Merced, Riverside, San Bernardino, San Diego, San Joaquin, San Luis Obispo, Stanislaus, and Ventura, and also the last candidate of any party to win Butte County by a majority.
-This was also the only time since 1960 that California voted for a different presidential candidate than nearby New Mexico.
-It also remains the last presidential election that a Republican won more than a third of the vote in Los Angeles County and also the last time that the gap between the Republican and Democratic candidates was less than two million votes.
+This is the most recent election in which a Republican presidential candidate has received more than 40% of the vote in California.
+It is also the most recent time a Republican has won more than a third of the vote in Los Angeles County, and the latest time the gap between the Republican and Democratic candidates was less than two million votes and single-digit points.